 Other areas approved by the CSR Committee within the ambit of CSR Rules asamended from time-to-time.

-The Report on CSR activities as required under the Companies (Corporate SocialResponsibility Policy) Rules 2014 is annexed as Annexure D' and forms an integral part of this Report.
+The Report on CSR activities as required under the Companies (CSR Policy) Rules 2014is annexed as Annexure 'D' and forms an integral part of this Report.
 The Policy has beenuploaded on Company's website at

 The Company is conscious of the importance of environmentally clean and safeoperations.
 The Company's policy requires conduct of operations in such a manner so as toensure safety of all concerned compliances of environmental regulations and preservationof natural resources.

 The Company takes pride in the commitment competence and dedication of its employeesin all areas of the business.
-The Company has a structured induction process at alllocations and management development programs to upgrade skills of manager.
+The Company has a structured induction process at alllocations and management development programs to upgrade skills of managers.
 Objectiveappraisal systems based on key result areas (KRAs) are in place for senior managementstaff.

-The Raymond Leadership Academy [RLA] focuses on identification and holistic development ofleaders across the Group.
-The Emerging Leaders Program [ELP] launched as part of the RLA isdesigned to invest in emerging business and functional leaders in association withglobally reputed knowledge partner.
+The Raymond Leadership Academy focusses on identification and holistic development ofleaders across the Group.
+The Emerging Leaders Program launched as part of the RLA isdesigned to invest in emerging business and functional leaders in association withglobally reputed knowledge partners.

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo pursuant to Section 134(3)(m) of the Act read with the Rule 8(3) ofthe Companies (Accounts) Rules 2014 is annexed as Annexure E' and forms anintegral part of this Report.
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo pursuant to Section 134(3)(m) of the Act read with the Rule 8(3) ofthe Companies (Accounts) Rules 2014 is annexed as Annexure 'E' and forms an integral partof this Report.

-The Disclosure required under Section 197(12) of the Act read with the Rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is annexedas Annexure F' and forms an integral part of this Report.
-A statement comprising thenames of top 10 employees in terms of remuneration drawn and every persons employedthroughout the year who were in receipt of remuneration in terms of Rule 5(2) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is annexed asAnnexure G' and forms an intergral part of this annual report.
-The aboveAnnexure is not being sent alongwith this annual report to the members of the Company inline with the provisions of Section 136 of the Act.
-Members who are interested in obtaining theseparticulars may write to the Company Secretary at the Registered Office ofthe Company.The aforesaid Annexure is also available for inspection by Members at the RegisteredOffice of the Company 21 days before and up to the date of the ensuing AnnualGeneral Meeting during the business hours on working days.
+The Disclosure required under Section 197(12) of the Act read with the Rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is annexedas Annexure 'F' and forms an integral part of this Report.
+A statement comprising thenames of top 10 employees in terms of remuneration drawn and every persons employedthroughout the year who were in receipt of remuneration in terms of Rule 5(2) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is annexed asAnnexure 'G' and forms an integral part of this annual report.
+The said Annexure is notbeing sent alongwith this annual report to the members of the Company in line with theprovisions of Section 136 of the Act.
+Members who are interested in obtaining theseparticulars may write to the Company Secretary at the Registered Office of the Company.The aforesaid Annexure is also available for inspection by Members at the RegisteredOffice of the Company 21 days before and up to the date of the ensuing Annual GeneralMeeting during the business hours on working days.

 The Company has not accepted any deposits within the meaning of Section 73 of the Actread with the Companies (Acceptance of Deposits) Rules 2014.